kubernetes/enhancements/keps/sig-node/6072-dra-standard-numanode/README.md

 This KEP does not graduate in lockstep with `DRAListTypeAttributes`.
 There is no requirement that the two reach the same stage at the same time:

 - The **scalar form** carries no dependency on KEP-5491 and is usable at any stage, including before `DRAListTypeAttributes` exists in a cluster.
 This is the baseline that makes the standard attribute name useful on its own.
 - The **list form** simply consumes whatever `DRAListTypeAttributes` provides at its current stage.
-If KEP-5491 is at beta while this KEP is at alpha (or vice versa), drivers and the scheduler use the list type at the stage KEP-5491 happens to be in; this KEP adds no additional gating on top of it.
+This KEP is stable and has no gate of its own, while KEP-5491 may still be at alpha or beta; drivers and the scheduler use the list type at whatever stage KEP-5491 happens to be in, and this KEP adds no additional gating on top of it.

 Consequently, KEP-5491 graduating, stalling, or being rolled back does not block or regress the scalar behavior of this attribute — it only changes whether the richer list form is available.
 The two KEPs are layered, not bound to a shared graduation schedule.